This is Alpha 3 Software. Finished releases must be moved to svn:dist/release following these promoting to release instructions.

 Release validation

-The release function checks:
+The release (release) function checks:

 • created timestamp must be in the past